 Myofascial release works with fascia, the main connective tissue in the body.
 Compared with muscle, fascia contains higher percentages of both collagen and water, and this causes it to respond differently to therapeutic touch.
 Working slowly and gently with the natural qualities of fascia, myofascial release creates movement and change, until the tissues ‘melt’ and release.
 These myofascial releases take the pressure off pain-sensitive structures such as nerves and blood vessels, and restore alignment and mobility to muscles and joints.

 Because fascia forms a three-dimensional web running throughout the body, the effect of myofascial release on any area is amplified to surrounding areas and deep into layers of tissue, so the effects of a myofascial treatment tend to be more profound and longer-lasting than working with just muscle or bone.

 What to expect from a session

-Myofascial release appointments take place at either Good Health Centre, Leeds, or Pure Treatment Rooms, Wetherby.
+Myofascial release appointments take place at my home in Bardsey-cum-Rigton, West Yorkshire.
 Your appointment will last for 55 minutes from the scheduled start time.
-When timing your arrival please allow time to catch your breath.
 During your first appointment we will talk through your relevant health history, assess your current difficulties and plan a programme of therapy to suit you.
 At some point in your treatment programme, this is likely to include exercises, which I will teach you, to build strength and mobility so your body can continue to heal after any hands-on treatment.
 I will also carry out a postural assessment, so please ensure you are wearing something that you feel comfortable in, ideally underwear or shorts under your clothes.
 If you prefer to remain fully clothed for the assessment please ensure you are wearing something that enables me to see your posture – nothing too baggy please.